Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 27

-Take a road test to verify that the braking system works perfectly.
+Take a road test to check that the brake system is working perfectly.

 The End